Prof. Dr. Katja Liebal

 Biology (Diploma), University Leipzig

-I will be teaching Human Biology (Bachelor Biology and Teaching Biology) and the module Diversity of Cognition in the Master Neuroscience and Behavior from the winter semester 2024.
+I teach Human Biology (Bachelor Biology and Teaching Biology) and Diversity of Cognition (Master Neuroscience and Behavior).